gtanczyk/genaicode/docs/design/genaicode_design_doc.md

 - For Vertex AI: Input and output characters are counted and priced separately.
 - For OpenAI GPT: Input and output tokens are counted and priced separately.
 - For Anthropic Claude: Input and output tokens are counted and priced separately.
+- For Claude via Vertex AI: Input and output tokens are counted and priced based on Vertex AI pricing.

 This information is displayed at the end of each code generation process, helping users understand the resource usage and associated costs.